What’s the first thing that comes to mind when we talk about wrinkle reduction and younger-looking skin?

 Avocado oil boosts collagen production

-The best (proven) collagen boosting oil (to take internally) is probably Avocado Oil.
+The best (proven) collagen-boosting oil (to take internally) is probably Avocado Oil.

 Replacing your olive oil with avocado oil in your salad and dressings can have a great effect on your skin glow.

-A 2006 study published in the Journal of Rheumatology found that avocado oil “significantly increased type II collagen”.
+Some studies have found that avocado oil “significantly increased type II collagen”.

 3. Vitamin C